Wedding on a Small Budget Ideas

 - Solar mason jar lids with mason jars that you can hang on a tree branch

-The second thing I would focus on is flowers and leaves.
+The second thing I would focus on is flowers.
 You don’t actually need this.
 I skipped having flowers and I have no regrets!

 15. Don’t buy your attire from wedding clothing stores